Are you the next Treasurer of the Friends of the Oakland Public Library?

-Our next Treasurer will passionately support the mission of the Oakland Public Library.
+Of course, our new Treasurer will passionately support the mission of the Oakland Public Library.
 Of equal importance, we seek a Treasurer who will further our goal to make the Friends board reflect the diversity of the community it serves.

 To learn more about the Treasurer position or connect us with a promising candidate, please email us at email@example.com.